Santa language: Stative verb

+Existential verbs bi and wi

 Syntax

 In common with other Mongolic languages, Dongxiang is spoken as an SOV language.
 In Linxia, however, under the influence of the Mandarin Chinese dialects spoken by the neighbouring Hui people, sentences of the SVO type have also been observed.

 Writing system

 Knowledge of Arabic is widespread among the Sarta and as a result, they often use the Arabic script to write down their language informally (cf. the Xiao'erjing system that was used by Hui people); however, this has been little investigated by scholars.
-As of 2003, the official Latin alphabet for Dongxiang, developed on the basis of the Monguor alphabet, remained in the experimental stage.
+As of 2003, the official Latin alphabet for Dongxiang, developed on the basis of the Monguor alphabet, remained in the experimental stage:

 Numerals

+Some numbers in Dongxiang have been heavily influenced by Mandarin.
+These include 30 (sanshi) and 40 (sishi).
+Meanwhile, both khorun /qʰoˈruŋ/ and ershi /ˈɚʂi/ are used for 20.

 The Tangwang language

 There are about 20,000 people in the north-eastern part Dongxiang County, who self-identify as Dongxiang or Hui people who do not speak Dongxiang, but natively speak a Dongxiang-influenced form of Mandarin Chinese.
 The linguist Mei W. Lee-Smith calls this the "Tangwang language" (唐汪话), based on the names of the two largest villages (Tangjia and Wangjia, parts of Tangwang Town) where it is spoken and argues it is a creolized language.
 According to Lee-Smith, the Tangwang language uses mostly Mandarin words and morphemes with Dongxiang grammar.
 Besides Dongxiang loanwords, Tangwang also has a substantial number of Arabic and Persian loanwords.

-Like Standard Mandarin, Tangwang is a tonal language, but grammatical particles, which are typically borrowed from Mandarin, but are used in the way Dongxiang morphemes would be used in Dongxiang, don't carry tones.
+Like Standard Mandarin, Tangwang is a tonal language, but grammatical particles, which are typically borrowed from Mandarin, but are used in the way Dongxiang morphemes would be used in Dongxiang, do not carry tones.